 come join us at the historic kennedy school hotel in portland, or

 A Portland landmark, the Kennedy School is a former elementary school refurbished into a hotel packed with nooks and crannies and plentiful bars and meeting spaces, in a beautiful residential neighborhood in northeast Portland.
 A perfect location for our small conference.
-When you call to reserve your room, please mention you are part of the Thermodynamics of Emotion Symposium.
-Please reserve your room early as we only have a guarantee of 12 rooms.
 Hotel stay is not included in conference fee.

 Daily breakfasts and lunch provided.

 October 4th, Friday, Day 1

 October 6th, Sunday, Day 3

 8am - 3pm

 During the symposium, we offer childcare for children ages 5-12.
 Ask us for more info.

 A short video introduction to Adrian Bejan and Constructal Law.